The Hits (radio station): Ashburton 89.3 FM

-South Canterbury 94.7FM/98.7FM
+South Canterbury 94.7 FM/98.7 FM

-Originally Radio Caroline broadcasting on 1160AM with the call sign 3XC from January 1949.
-In 1978 the station moved to 1152AM and changed call sign to 3ZC.
+Originally Radio Caroline broadcasting on 1160 AM with the call sign 3XC from January 1949.
+In 1978 the station moved to 1152 AM and changed call sign to 3ZC.

 The station joined the Classic Hits network in 1995, originally as Classic Hits 99FM.
 In 1998 the station was dropped from the Classic Hits network and became part of the Community Radio Network as South Canterbury's 99FM.
 At this stage programming was reduced to a local breakfast show, and outside this time all programming came from the Community Radio Network studio in Taupō.
 In 2001 all Community Radio Network stations became part of Classic Hits, and as a result the station rejoined the Classic Hits network as Classic Hits 98.7.
 At the same time the 1152 AM frequency was reassigned to Newstalk ZB.

-In 2005 the station began broadcasting on 94.7FM as well as the existing 98.7FM frequency; as a result the station became known as Classic Hits 98.7 and 94.7.
+In 2005 the station began broadcasting on 94.7 FM as well as the existing 98.7 FM frequency; as a result the station became known as Classic Hits 98.7 and 94.7.
 The station is located on North Street in Timaru.
 The former Sophia Street studios were demolished to make way for car parking.

-Following the rebrand to The Hits the former breakfast announcer Sam Wilson was moved to present the 9 am - 3 pm show.
+Following the rebrand to The Hits the former breakfast announcer Sam Wilson was moved to present the 9 am – 3 pm show.
 Later in 2014 The Hits Waitaki announcer Josh McIntyre took over this show broadcasting the same show to both Timaru and Oamaru listeners.
 Josh McIntyre presented a local breakfast show for South Canterbury until 2018.
 This show was replaced from 2019 with the Christchurch-based breakfast show and in 2020 the network breakfast show.

-Oamaru 98.4FM
+Oamaru 98.4 FM

-Originally known as 'Radio Waitaki' on 1395 am, then as 'Classic Hits 98.4 Waitaki FM' after they converted to FM.
+Originally known as 'Radio Waitaki' on 1395 AM, then as 'Classic Hits 98.4 Waitaki FM' after they converted to FM.
 The 'Waitaki' name was later dropped from most station identification and the station was then known as 'Waitaki's Classic Hits 98.4'.

 Following the rebrand to The Hits the breakfast announcer Josh McIntyre was moved to present the local 9 am – 3 pm show but later in 2014 Josh was moved to The Hits Timaru in the same time slot presenting the same show to both Timaru and Oamaru listeners.

 From 2017 The Hits Oamaru receives its breakfast show from the Dunedin station.

-Dunedin 89.4FM
+Dunedin 89.4 FM

-Originally known as 4ZB on 1044AM, then ZBFM on 89.4FM when the station switched to FM in 1990.
+Originally known as 4ZB on 1044 AM, then ZBFM on 89.4 FM when the station switched to FM in 1990.
 ZBFM joined the Classic Hits network in 1993 under the name 'Classic Hits 89FM' which was later changed to 'Classic Hits 89.4'.

 The station is located on George Street.

-Local programming: Breakfast with Callum Procter and Patrina Roche between 6 am and 9 am.
+Local programming: Breakfast with Callum Procter and Patrina Roche between 6 am and 10 am.

 Southern Lakes

 Launched in 2005 as Classic Hits Southern Lakes.
-The station covers Queenstown on 90.4FM, Wānaka on 96.2FM and Alexandra on 99.9FM.
+The station covers Queenstown on 90.4 FM, Wānaka on 96.2 FM and Alexandra on 99.9 FM.

 The station is based on Earl Street, Queenstown.